DeenAhmed/EKRoyals/README.md

 ### Background

-All the pages have the same backhground, i went for a simple image of a basketball and a team playing in the back.
-I used this because it intigues the user and gives the site a morden look.
+All the pages have the same background, I went for a simple image of a basketball and a team playing in the back.
+I used this because it intrigues the user and gives the site a modern look.

 ## Features